Basic Assessment and Module exams

 Make no mistake, the modules are a big step up from the Basic.
 They require commitment and serious study over several years.
 Working to a deadline will certainly increase your beekeeping knowledge quickly.
 We will put local candidates in touch with each other, and suggest that they form self-help groups, to work through past exam papers and share their knowledge.

-Peter McFadden, Secretary, Conwy BK.
+Peter McFadden, Secretary, Conwy Beekeepers.

 Leave a Reply